NicholasSperry/RetinaSmartCamera/timelog.md

 ### 31st January 2021
 * *2.5 hours* Created my dataset.
 Converted the videos I took into individual frames and into the fixationcrop, retinal, and cortical images.
 Might need to redo some objects, as it seems they might be out of frame sometimes.

+### 1st February 2021
+* *1 hour* Found a way to connect the Server and Client Colab notebooks together, however I need to be connected to a local runtime to do so.
+This means I will have access to the Colab GPU, but not the Google Drive files.